Cperez2187/paideia-tribune/content/posts/2018-11-01--promises-made-by-my-father/index.md

 cover: derek-owens-729363.jpg
 portrait: cameron-jones.jpeg
 author: Cameron Jones
 about: ' is a senior pastor of The Rock Church in Evansville, Indiana.
-Upon graduating from the University of Southern Indiana, he continues with his passion to teach others how to practically apply of God’s word in daily living.'
+Upon graduating from the University of Southern Indiana, he continues with his passion to teach others how to practically apply God’s word in daily living.'
 ---

 *DIGITAL BIBLE STUDY* – He called me crying and his voice was quivering.
 I wasn’t sure how to respond, so I listened.

 It was my childhood mentor on the phone – financially stable, spiritual-minded, family orientated, smart and confident, but moved to tears by a message from his Heavenly Father.

 Prior to calling, he listened to my audio message that pierced his heart.
-That message was titled, “Not Beggars, But Sons”.
+That message was titled, *“Not Beggars, But Sons”*.

 Afterward, he called to thank me for sharing, with hopes of hearing more.